microsoft/playwright/docs/src/ci-intro-js.md

 title: "CI Github Actions"
 ---

-When installing Playwright you are given the option to add a GitHub Actions.
-This creates a `playwright.yml` file inside a `.github/workflows` containing everything you need so that your tests run on each push into the main/master branch and pull request.
+When installing Playwright you are given the option to add a [GitHub Actions](https://docs.github.com/en/actions).
+This creates a `playwright.yml` file inside a `.github/workflows` folder containing everything you need so that your tests run on each push and pull request into the main ormaster branch.

 **What you will learn:**